Timidger/timidger.github.io/_posts/2018-12-01-the-mountain.md

 I'm not sure if I'll apply to Google again next year.
 The work was certainly interesting, but they have tricky, difficult problems to solve that code alone cannot solve.
 While I was there 3 separate [[1](https://twitter.com/kateconger/status/1030243849267015681?lang=en), [2](https://www.breitbart.com/tech/2018/09/12/leaked-video-google-leaderships-dismayed-reaction-to-trump-election/), [3](https://www.nytimes.com/2018/10/25/technology/google-sexual-harassment-andy-rubin.html?action=click&module=Top%20Stories&pgtype=Homepage)], high profile leaks occurred.
 The last one culminated in the first company wide walkout against sexual harassment.
 I was there when [a Googler championed into a microphone "Fuck you leakers" to thunderous applause](https://www.businessinsider.com.au/jack-poulson-ex-google-says-management-obsessed-with-stopping-leaks-2018-12).
 It's not the shining utopia my younger self dreamed of.

-Besides, even if I don't apply again I don't really see my rejection as a failure.
+Besides, even if I don't apply again my rejection does not mean I failed to climb my mountain.
 I achieved my childhood dream and worked there for 12 exciting, frustrating (in a good way!) weeks.
 I'm very lucky to have experienced that.

 It's time to find a new mountain to climb.